usvotefoundation/deadlines-calculator/README.md

 * Front End of Amplify is in N. Virginia, back end (DynamoDB) Is in N. Virginia
 * Database table name: State-f2jbkneporaojpugeuji4qit5u-staging

+### API Key
+* Amazon AppSync (in the backend panel of the amplify console for the app) will reset the API Key on January 7th, 2023.
+To reset it, go to the AppSync backend, create a new API Key and select it as the new one.
+Delete the old API key.
+Make sure to name the API Key in the description field, it will make things easier for others to read.
+You shouldn't need to give everyone new API Key, the app itself should manage it when it's running.

 ### Committing code
 * If you’ve just committed code to the GitHub, wait 5-10 minutes to make sure the live site has finished the build and deployed again.
 You can check the progress in the Amplify Console App’s Hosting Environment.
 * If you’re having issues, read the build logs.